 In an UPREIT, the real estate properties are owned within an “Operating Partnership” where the REIT is the general partner that owns a majority portion of the operating partnership units (OP Units).
 To defer capital gains, investors can contribute their property to the operating partnership in exchange for Operating Partnership Units.
-Upon completion, the investor does not actually own shares of the REIT; they own units in the Operating Partnership that owns the properties.
+Upon completion, the investor does not actually own shares of the REIT, they own units in the Operating Partnership that owns the properties.

 Section 721 Exchange Rules

-An UPREIT transaction is sanctioned by IRC Section 721, which states that “…no gain or loss shall be recognized to a partnership or to any of its partners in the case of a contribution property to the partnership in exchange for an interest in the partnership.”
+This type of transaction is sanctioned by IRC Section 721, which states that “…no gain or loss shall be recognized to a partnership or to any of its partners in the case of a contribution property to the partnership in exchange for an interest in the partnership.”
 As long as the UPREIT continues to hold the property and the investor continues to hold the Operating Partnership Units, capital gains taxes are deferred indefinitely.

 For an investor, the primary benefits of the UPREIT approach are simplicity and speed.
 Contributing property to an operating partnership is a less stressful and more efficient way of finding a “replacement” property in a 1031 Exchange.
 In addition, this is a passive investment, which allows investors to collect dividends from their shares in the partnership.

-Tenants In Common (TIC)
+Tenants in Common (TIC)

 In a Tenants In Common ownership structure, an individual can sell their property and use the proceeds to purchase a fractional share of an institutional quality asset.
 This is accomplished because the property is titled as “Tenants In Common.”
-When an investor purchases a share of the property, this means that they become part of an ownership group and can qualify for full tax deferral as long as the group adheres to a set of rules defined by the IRS.
+When an investor purchases a share of the property, this means they become part of an ownership group and can qualify for full tax deferral as long as the group adheres to a set of rules defined by the IRS.

-Delaware Statutory Trust (DST)
+Delaware Statutory Trusts (DSTs)

 In a Delaware Statutory Trust, an investor can sell their property and use the proceeds to purchase an interest in a specialized type of trust that owns and operates an institutional quality commercial real estate asset.
 IRS Revenue Ruling 2004-86 permits a DST Investment/DST Property to be used as a replacement in a 1031 Exchange.
 DST investment opportunities are offered by many major real estate firms and can be easily discovered through a simple internet search.